SSWConsulting/SSW.Rules.Content/rules/risk-based-testing/rule.md

 ### What is risk-based testing?

-Think of risk as the possibility of a negative or undesirable event or outcome; a risk is a problem that might happen.
+Think of risk as the possibility of a negative or undesirable event or outcome; **a risk is a problem that might happen**.

 Quality risk is the possibility that the software might fail to deliver one or more of its key quality attributes (e.g. reliability, usability, performance, capability, etc.).